Chicago HVAC Authority

 Geographic Coverage

-The directory's primary jurisdiction is the City of Chicago, Illinois — all 77 officially recognized community areas within the city limits, from Rogers Park in the north to Hegewisch in the southeast.
+The provider network's primary jurisdiction is the City of Chicago, Illinois — all 77 officially recognized community areas within the city limits, from Rogers Park in the north to Hegewisch in the southeast.
 HVAC regulation within Chicago falls under two overlapping authority structures: the Illinois Department of Public Health and the Illinois Environmental Protection Agency govern statewide mechanical licensing and refrigerant handling, while the City of Chicago Department of Buildings administers local permitting, inspection, and code compliance under the Chicago Building Code (Title 14 of the Municipal Code of Chicago).

 Chicago's climate classification — a humid continental zone with design heating temperatures that can reach -4°F and cooling design temperatures above 91°F — creates HVAC load requirements that differ materially from suburban or downstate Illinois installations.
 For a full treatment of how local climate shapes system selection and sizing, see Chicago Climate and HVAC System Demands and Chicago HVAC System Sizing Guidelines.